MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

-As much as their marketing departments will try to capture your imagination with romanticized notions of progress and success whilst cloaking risks with money-back guarantees, deciding to enroll in a bootcamp should be a cold, precise, financial decision.
+As much as their marketing departments will try to capture your imagination with romanticized notions of progress and success whilst cloaking risks with placement guarantees, deciding to enroll in a bootcamp should be a cold, precise, financial decision.
 You're paying for a service.
-Be skeptical of placement promises — you’re going to have to hustle to find a job, and you’re going to be putting a ton of time and money on the line until you do.
-This endeavor is anything but riskless.
+Be skeptical of job promises — you’re going to have to hustle to find a job, and you’re going to be putting a ton of time and money on the line until you do.
+This proposition is anything but riskless.
 Proceed intelligently.
-Oh, and just remember, if they do find you a job, they take a big old bite out of your first year's salary as a thank you to themselves.
+(Oh, and just remember, if they do find you a job, they take a big old bite out of your first year's salary as a thank you to themselves.
+So add that under "Corporate Realness.")

 So be skeptical, ask for a tours, kick the tires.
-Remember that this is just a vehicle to transport you from point A to point B at lightning speed, and that when you reach point B, you're still more or less on your own and you will still have assumed a ton of of risk along the way.
+Remember that this is just a vehicle to transport you from point A to point B at lightning speed.
+Remember that when you reach point B, you're still more or less on your own, and you will still have assumed a ton of of risk along the way.

+:picture car related:

-Oh, and although this might relate particularly to the program I went to, I think it it's probably generalizable, and bears mentioning -- namely, the intensity was unlike anything I've experienced kindergarten through Pomona College.
+Oh, and although this might relate particularly to the program I went to, I think it it's probably generalizable, and bears mentioning -- namely, the intensity was unlike anything I've experienced kindergarten through college.
 It was 12-hour days, six to seven days/week, working your brain to the bone.
 (Stem?)
 Whatever.
-The point is, it felt like having finals week for twice the usual number of classes for two months straight.
+The point is, it felt like having finals week for twice the usual number of courses for two months straight.
 This isn't meant to discourage you -- some people thrive in intense situations.
 But intense it will be.

-Just something to keep filed away back there next to "corporate realness".
+:frazzled picture:

 And maybe you decide the bootcamp thing is not for you.
 Maybe you'd rather take your time, maybe you'd rather save your money.
 It's totally possible to get into programming without a bootcamp.
 It's just maybe a little harder and less supported.
 And it might take longer.
 (I'm guessing.)
-But people do it every day, even.
-(Or even, every day there are people who are doing it.)
-(I'm guessing.)
+But people do it every day.
+(Everyone's been doing software!)

 *The point is*, in the absense of a heavy cash deposit, you may need to perform a little extra legwork to keep your dream tethered to reality.
 But if you can